Hamlet: Act 1, Scene 1 – Analysis

 Scene Profile – At a Glance

-• Location: A guard platform on the battlements of Elsinore Castle.
+• Location: A guard platform on the walls of Elsinore Castle, at midnight.

 • Famous Quote: